LifeLessDude/ESP32-Rover/README.md

 The motor used for the wheels are Johnson DC gear motors.
 The wheels of the rover are in a 4-wheel drive formation using Mecanum wheels for omnidirectional movement.

+There is an included code for checking the functionality of chosen servos with PCA9685 servo driver